 First off, to qualify for a second mortgage through the FHA, you must meet certain qualifications in SC.

 You need to have a good reason for needing to move right away, and not after your current house in North Augusta SC has sold.
-For example, moving because your family needs a larger space, you are separating from your spouse or for work purposes.
+For example: moving because your family needs a larger space or you are separating from your spouse, or for work purposes.

 Asking family in North Augusta can be another route.

 Asking family can be another route, so long as you put everything in writing.
 Agree to pay them back in full upon the sale of your first house.
 Whenever you borrow money from family, you want clear terms to be set and adhered to.